 Above timberline, the route generally follows Monitor Ridge, climbing steeply through lava flows and loose pumice and ash.
 From timberline the route is marked with large wooden posts to about 7,000 feet elevation.
 The upper 1,300 feet of the route is unmarked and covered with loose, rock, pumice and ash.
 On your descent, take care to stay on route.
 A minor detour may put you far off route at timberline.

-This short barrier-free trail leads you from the Sunset Falls parking lot to Sunset Falls Viewpoint.
+This short accessible trail leads you from the Sunset Falls parking lot at Sunset Falls Campground and Day Use area to Sunset Falls Viewpoint.
 The falls are accessible year-round and make a popular place to cool off on hot summer days.
 No fishing is allowed.

-In a mature and varied forest setting interspersed with mountain meadows and geographic features, this park is near the Mt.
+In a mature and varied forest setting with mountain meadows and geographic features, this site is near the Mt.
 Adams Wilderness.
-Here visitors will find access to trails leading to remote forest lakes, high-mountain elevations and some of the most spectacular country found anywhere.
+Visitors will find access to trails leading to remote forest lakes, high-mountain elevations.

 This Trail Open to Hikers, Bikers and Equestrian Use.